-Product Candidate Primary Indication Phase 1 / Pilot Phase 2 / Feasibility Phase 3 / Pivotal Upcoming Milestone INOpulse for PAH (IK-7001) Improvement in functional capacity for patients with PAH Trial completion expected by end of 2014 INOpulse for PH-COPD (IK-7002) Reduction in mortality and morbidity in patients with PH- COPD on long-term oxygen therapy Trial completion expected in mid-2014 BCM (IK-5001) Prevention of cardiac remodeling and subsequent congestive heart failure following AMI Trial completion expected in mid-2015 newborn.
-Ikaria, Inc., or Ikaria, has marketed continuous-flow inhaled nitric oxide as INOmax for this indication since approval in 1999.
-In October 2013, Ikaria transferred the INOpulse program to us with exclusive worldwide rights to develop and commercialize INOpulse in PAH, PH-COPD and pulmonary hypertension associated with idiopathic pulmonary fibrosis, or PH-IPF, with no royalty obligations.
+Our INOpulse program is an extension of the technology used in hospitals to deliver continuous-flow inhaled nitric oxide.
+Use of inhaled nitric oxide is approved by the U.S. Food and Drug Administration, or the FDA, and certain other regulatory authorities to treat persistent pulmonary hypertension of the newborn.
+Ikaria, Inc or Ikaria, has marketed continuous-flow inhaled nitric oxide as INOmax for hospital use in this indication since approval in 1999.
+In October 2013, Ikaria transferred to us exclusive worldwide rights to develop and commercialize pulsed nitric oxide in PAH, PH-COPD and pulmonary hypertension associated with idiopathic pulmonary fibrosis, or PH-IPF, with no royalty obligations.
 Our INOpulse program is built on scientific and technical expertise developed for the therapeutic delivery of inhaled nitric oxide.
-From the inception of our business through December 31, 2013, \$176.5 million was invested in the development o our product candidates, all of which was funded by Ikaria.
-In 2010, we filed an investigational new drug application, or IND, for INOpulse for the treatment of patient with PAH, which is a form of pulmonary hypertension that is closely related to persistent pulmonary hypertension of the newborn.
-In 2012, we filed a second IND for INOpulse for the treatment of patients with PH-COPD.
-These IND programs were included in the assets that were transferred to us by Ikaria.
+In 2010, Ikaria filed an investigational new drug application, or IND, for INOpulse for the treatment of patients with PAH, which is a form of pulmonary hypertension that is closely related to persistent pulmonary hypertension of the newborn.
+In 2012, Ikaria filed a second IND for INOpulse for the treatmen of patients with PH-COPD.
+These INDs were included in the assets that were transferred to us by Ikaria.